 Some gardeners use companion planting as a method for balancing nutrient uptake, pest and disease management, and soil fertility in their gardens.
 This type of gardening intersperses various crops, focusing on crops that are beneficial "neighbors" to others.
-Check out the bottom of this article for a list of companion plants!
+Companion planting can be used in place of, or as a compliment to crop rotation.